pramodpm2/pramodpm2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Python
-- 🌱 I’m currently learning ...Deep Learning
+- 🌱 I’m currently learning ...,BootStrap,Web-Developement
-- 👯 I’m looking to collaborate on ...Deep Learning
+- 👯 I’m looking to collaborate on ...Python,Web-Developement
 <!-- 🤔 I’m looking for help with ...-->
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[website](https://pramodpm2.github.io)